- All degree requirements must be satisfactorily completed.

 - If completing a minor along with a major, both the minor and major must be completed at the same time before the degree information will be posted.
 Students cannot complete the major, be awarded the degree and then return to finish the minor in a later semester/term.

 - Print a Graduation Worksheet for the semester you plan to graduate.
-See: Spring 2018 Graduation Worksheet.
+See: Spring 2018 Graduation Worksheet or Summer 2018 Graduation Worksheet.
 Any Graduation Worksheet submitted after the due date needs to be submitted with an Exception to Policy form found under Forms.

 Submit a "printer friendly" copy of your uAchieve degree audit report.
 The "printer friendly" icon can be found on the right-hand side of the audit.
 Please consider two-sided printing when producing the audit report.